Finch

 “That is what it boils down to, yes.”

-“We’d like to go with you,” Finch said.
-“Malyn can follow on the bike and we’ll stay wherever we end up at the end of the night.”
+"We'd like to go with you.
+Malyn can follow on the bike, and we'll stay wherever we end up at the end of the night."

 “That’s what you want to do?”

-“She threatened Malyn.
-We’re low on options right now.”
+"She threatened Malyn.
+We're low on options."

 “How many of them are self-serving?”

-“‘Like’ is a strong word, but go ahead.”
+“‘Like’ is a strong word.
+But go ahead.”

-“Well, maybe,” Luther said.
+“Maybe,” Luther said.
 “The second is that I give you my house to make up for the loss of yours.”

-“The issue is, of course, that Katrina very much has that house on her radar.
+"The issue, of course, is that Katrina very much has that house on her radar.
 If she wants to hurt you, she will find you there.
-And I have reason to take her at her word when she says she intends to hurt someone.
-There was… something I omitted from my story when I asked you to take Shadow, Finch.”
+And I have reason to take her at her word when she says she means to hurt someone."
+Luther paused.
+"There was something I left out of my story, Finch.
+When I asked you to take Shadow."

 “Of course there fucking was.”